-Adelaide Campus Faculty - Assistant Teaching Professor of Information Technology
+Assistant Teaching Professor of Information Technology - Adelaide Campus

-Murli's current research interests are in knowledge-based systems, data mining for ubiquitous information systems, Bayesian Model Selection, distributed data mining and adaptive systems.
+Murli?s primary research interests include minimum encoding techniques, data mining for ubiquitous information systems, enterprise architecture and philosophy of mind.
 He has offered several invited lectures and published papers in well-known conferences and journals.
 In 2006 he was responsible for initiating joint collaborative research between the Ubiquitous Healthcare Centre, Kyungwon University and the E-health Research Centre (Australian Government).
 He is looking forward to establishing similar research networks.
-Teaching

 M. Viswanathan.
 Distributed Data Mining in a Ubiquitous Healthcare Framework.
 To appear at the 20th Canadian Conference on Artificial Intelligence (Canadian A.I.
-2007), May 28-30, 2007, Montréal, Québec, Canada.
+2007), May 28-30, 2007, Montr?l, Qu?ec, Canada.

 M. Viswanathan, Y. K. Yang, T. K. Whangbo.
 Distributed Data Mining on Clusters with Bayesian Mixture Modeling, Lecture Notes in Computer Science, Volume 3613, Jul 2005, Pages 1207 - 1216.